tomatohater/django-staticshard/docs/index.rst

 .. image:: https://badge.fury.io/py/django-staticshard.png
     :target: http://badge.fury.io/py/django-staticshard

-``django-staticshard`` provides a set of utilities which to easily enable domain sharding of static files in your Django project?
+``django-staticshard`` provides a set of utilities to easily enable domain sharding of static files in your Django project.

+It comes with a storage backend, a tempalatetag, and a middleware (you may use one or all).

 What is Domain Sharding?